saltukalakus/PixelLock/README.md

 Image formats currently supported are JPEG, PNG, BMP, GIF, TIFF, and WebP.
 The image type is extracted from the encrypted file after decryption, and the file extension is automatically corrected.
 This is handy as you may not know the file type of an encrypted file.

-If the input path (`-i`) is a folder, PixelLock will automatically process all supported image files within that folder (non-recursively).
-In this mode, the output path (`-o`) must specify a folder where the processed files will be saved.
-If the output folder does not exist, it will be created.

 ### Build Requirements
 - Rust (1.87.0 or later)
 - Cargo (1.87.0 or later)